kylemanna/docker-bitcoind/README.md

 Bitcoind for Docker
 ===================

-Docker image that runs a bitcoind node in a container for easy deployment.
+Docker image that runs a bitcoind node and insight in a container for easy deployment.

 Requirements